HXDU/Project-3-Mini-Challenge-3/README.md

 #### Garbage
 - Residential collection is weekly.
 Commercial collection is weekly, but can be provided more frequently
 #### POWER
-- primarily supplied by the Always Safe Nuclear Power Plant (72%)
+- Primarily supplied by the Always Safe Nuclear Power Plant (72%)
-- solar and wind providing 12% and 16% of the total supply
+- Solar and wind providing 12% and 16% of the total supply
 - Old Town – we are working to modernize the electrical distribution system.
 Expect power outages lasting 30-60 minutes throughout the week.
 - Southwest – repairs to the substation that supplies Southwest is causing intermittent power outages

 ## Choropleth Map
 #### Redirecting resources would also have to take into account the proximity from one neighborhood to another.
 We would have to determine where the resources would come from to save travel time in the real world
 ![map](https://github.com/HXDU/Project-3-Mini-Challenge-3/blob/master/pics/map_names.png)

+Thank you to Jie Lie (Github: [Artlands](https://github.com/Artlands)) for allowing us to use the geojson [St.Himark map](https://gist.github.com/JsyTim/4f24941f4725789fe066467333e6346e).

 ## Team Contributions
 ### H Du